1. Which sorts of magnets can be treated with PS-PERMAG ?

 2. Which magnetic materials can be treated ?

 Nearly all sorts of current permanent magnetic materials can be treated.
 I.e. all sorts of permanent magnetic Ferrites, sintered or bonded NdFeB, sintered or bonded SmCo, bonded SmFeN.
 Not treatable is Alnico due to its steep demagnetization curve, which does not fit to the model of rigid magnetization, which is the basis of PS-PERMAG.

 3. Which sorts of results are provided by PS-PERMAG ?

 All three spatial components of the magnetic field produced by the magnet, the absolute value of the field as well as the angles with the axes of the respective coordinate system are computed.
-The field components can be shown in cartesian as well as in cylindrical coordinates.
-Additionally the extreme values of the field as well their integrals are calculated by the software.
+The field components can be shown in cartesian as well as in cylindrical coordinates, which now can additionally be rotated.
+Further the extreme values of the field as well their integrals are calculated by the software.
 By using PS-PERMAG also Fourier analyses for periodic and non periodic field configurations can be performed.
 The data will be presented graphically as a function of spatial locations and as numerical listings.
 For systems which include soft magnetic plates also attracting forces on the permanent magnets can be computed.
 In configurations describing electrical machines additionally machine respond curves may be calculated.